FeodorM/splitmoney/README.md

 # splitmoney
-Souce code for website ... *here should be a discription*
+Source code for website ... *here should be a description*

+## TODO
+* sending email
+* registration via email